theisegeberg/SnazzyNavigtaionView/README.md

 ## Acknowledgments

 * Jonathan McAllister [https://github.com/Joony](https://github.com/Joony), for providing most of the inpsiration for the resolver pattern, and for teaching me the mindset of a programmer.
-* Srđan Rašić [https://github.com/srdanrasic](https://github.com/srdanrasic), for the foundational patterns used in this.
+* Srđan Rašić [https://github.com/srdanrasic](https://github.com/srdanrasic), for the inspiration from the binder pattern that this mimics to some extent.